jbqueru/stepback/README.md

 coin-operated or otherwise for a fee,) the conditions of section 13 will apply even if no network is involved.

-As a special exception, the source assets for the game (images, text, music, movie files) as well as output from the game (screenshots, audio or video recordings) are also optionally licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) License.
+As a special exception, the source assets for the demos (images, text, music, movie files) as well as output from the demos (screenshots, audio or video recordings) are also optionally licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) License.
 That exception explicitly does not apply to source code or object/executable code, only to assets/media files.

-Licensees of the whole game can apply the same exception to their modified version.
+Licensees of the a whole demo or of the whole repository can apply the same exception to their modified version.

 On the other hand, When in doubt, limit yourself to AGPL and remove the exception from your modified version.